IsuraManchanayake/munchess/README.md

 Pre-requisites - CMake >= 3.5, Visual Studio (MSVC or Clang-CL (MSVC CLI)).

 (I personally use VSCode's CMake extension to configure and generate Visual Studio project.
-But, will paste the cmake command it generates.)
+But, will paste the cmake command it executes.)

 ```ps
 mkdir build